2024-foss4g-europe/2024-foss4g-europe.github.io/content/schedule/social-bytes.md

 ## Social Bytes
 **Thursday, 4 July 2024**

+Social Bytes event is included in the price of the conference ticket!
+- +1 tickets to the event can be bought in the {{< extlink href="https://pretix.eu/foss4ge2024/tartu/" title="registration shop" >}}.

 For the main party on Thursday evening we will head to _Lodjakoda_ (“Barge hall”) for a glimpse of Estonian culture, some food, and beverages.
 Lodjakoda is a traditional wooden ship building yard where